tebowy/privacyguides.org/docs/ios/overview.md

 On the network you are currently connected to, press the :material-information: button.

-Private Wi-Fi Address :material-toggle-switch-on:
+Private Wi-Fi Address :material-toggle-switch:

-Limit IP Address Tracking :material-toggle-switch-on:
+Limit IP Address Tracking :material-toggle-switch:

 ### Bluetooth